SWAIN-Project/Ergene-Data/sensor-placement-results/README.md

     - sensor_key: unique identifier for the sensor (same as used in the gateway placements).
     - sensor_num: each sensor_key is mapped to an integer value [0-74].
-    - cost: this is the sensor cost associated with each of 75 locations.
-More details about this parameter are provied below [0-1].
+    - cost: sensor cost associated with each of 75 locations [0-1].
+More details about this parameter are provied below.

 ## Calculating "sensor cost"